arras-energy/gridlabd/docs/Utilities/Glunits.md

 [[/docs/Utilities/Glunits]] -- Unit support

-Syntax: gridlabd glunit VALUE [VALUE OP [...]] [--unit=UNIT]
+Syntax: gridlabd glunits VALUE [VALUE OP [...]]
+[OPTIONS ...]

+Options:

+* `--unit=[UNIT[,...]]`: units to convert stack when output results

-The `glunit` tool support unit arithmetic and unit conversion for shell scripts and Python applications.
-All arguments are in RPN, e.g., "2 3 +"
+The `glunits` tool support unit arithmetic and unit conversion for shell scripts and Python applications.
+All arguments are in RPN, e.g., "2 3 +".
+The number of comma-delimited units, if specified, must match the number of results in the stack.

 Examples: